Prior Use

 Definition:

 Prior use is a concept that is used when there is no SIL assessment or certification of the equipment, but good historical data exists.
 Prior Use refers to demonstrating that a device is suitable for use in a safety function based on its successful operating history.
-This responsibility is driven by the facility owner and not the manufacturer.
-It is this distinction that makes it different from proven in use (PIU).
-Remember, PIU is essentially 2S and 2S is proven in use.
-Prior use is a pathway that IEC 61511-1 permits.
+This responsibility is driven by the facility owner with the assistance of the manufacturer and is driven by IEC 61511.
+Prior use is a facility-based justification method under IEC 61511 and is not itself a certification route under IEC 61508.

 Note prior use, proven in use, and routes are notoriously confusing in functional safety circles.